 So Baron Fig is at it again, bringing a premium twist to an essential everyday tool: the pen.
 If you’re unfamiliar with Baron Fig, they make “Tools for Thinkers” and have a growing line of Every Day Carry (EDC) products ranging from their flagship Confidant Notebooks to backpacks to pens and pencils.
 And one of their newest additions is the Squire Click.
 [Read more…] about Baron Fig’s Squire Click Review

 Well, November 8th 2016 has come and gone, and we are left with a nation divided.
 I’m not sure if you’ve noticed but Facebook is toxic right now.
+I was thinking about social media conduct post-election.
 Lots of misinformation, harsh tones, and unfriending going on over there.
 I myself fell victim to Facebook’s black hole of political partisanship with a post of my own.
 Deeply regretting that mistake.

 On the podcast Cross Politic, the hosts had a special guest Steve Deace, a nationally-syndicated radio host answering the question “Which candidate is worse for the church?”
 Deace made the argument that a Trump presidency would undermine the integrity of the American church.
 I think this has some real merit, and we need to fight hard to make that prediction never happen.